Optimal Capital Structure with Scale Effects under Spectrally Negative Levy Models: Numerical Studies

 \section{Numerical Studies}

 In this section, we conduct a series of numerical experiments using the results obtained in the previous sections.
-Due to the generality of our formulation, there are a great number of experiments of interest.
-However, we rather focus on analyzing the impacts of scale effects on the capital structure because this is the main theme of this paper.
-For other numerical experiments such as the impacts of the \lev measure and term structure, we refer the reader to a comprehensive study conducted by Chen and Kou \cite{Chen_Kou_2009}.
+Here we focus on analyzing the impacts of scale effects on the capital structure because this is the main theme of this paper.
+For other numerical experiments such as the impacts of the \lev measure and term structure, we refer the reader to a comprehensive study conducted by \cite{Chen_Kou_2009,Dao_Jeanblanc_2012}.
 We first illustrate how to compute the optimal bankruptcy level, the associated equity/debt/firm values as well as the optimal face value as a solution to the two-stage problem \cite{Chen_Kou_2009,Leland_1994, Leland_Toft_1996}.
 We then study computationally the impacts of the scale effects on these values.
-We use an example where Assumption \ref{assump_optimality} holds and, for $X$, we follow \cite{Hilberink_Rogers_2002} and use a mixture of Brownian motion and a compound Poisson process with i.i.d.\ exponential jumps.
-For the coupon rate we assume it is constant with $f_1 = P \hat{\rho}+p$.
+We use an example where Assumption \ref{assump_optimality} holds and, for $X$, we follow \cite{Hilberink_Rogers_2002} and use a mixture of a Brownian motion and a compound Poisson process with i.i.d.\ exponential jumps.

 For the bankruptcy costs, let